hayhan/loganalyzer/README.md

 ## **Usage**

 We take the logs from ftp app FileZilla client as example to show how to pre-process, parse, build knowledge base, extract features, train and predict.
 We suppose you already setup the running enviroment otherwise check out the section of [Running Environment](#running-environment) at the end of the doc.
+Then follow the steps below one by one in this section.

 ### Prepare data set
 First, extract the *data/raw.7z* to *data/*.
 The *data/raw/ftp/loglab/* contains log samples in categories (c001/c002/c003) that are used to train Loglab.
 The *data/raw/ftp/labeled/* contains labeled (string 'abn: ' indicates abnormal) logs that are used to train Loglizer as well as to validate DeepLog.
 The *data/raw/ftp/normal/* contains normal logs that are used to train DeepLog.
 The *data/raw/ftp/abnormal/* contrains logs that are used for inference.
 The *data/raw/ftp/others/* contains some logs for special purposes.